maxcelant/leetcode/problems/3 Sum.md

 ---
 tags:
   - two-pointers
-pattern: Sort and use two pointers
+pattern: Sort and use two pointers, use a set for the result to get rid of duplicates
+rating: 5
+last attempted: 2025-05-02
 ---

 #### Intuition